-Easy to Fix ERR_NAME_NOT_RESOLVED Error
+Easy Fix for ERR_NAME_NOT_RESOLVED Error in Chrome

 ERR_NAME_NOT_RESOLVED error usually appears when you are trying to log on a website.
 When this error occurs, there is also a message telling you the web page is not available.
 You cannot get through this error and reach the website.